webplantmedia/wc-shortcodes/README.md

 ## Changelog ##

+### Version 1.32

+* Added Font Awesome Icons.
+* Added option to disable Font Awesome Icons.
+Enabled by Default.
+* Fixed bug with no excerpt showing on isotope posts after updating to 1.31.
+* Code clean up.
+* Style fix for isotope posts.
+* Title should not overflow the content area in the isotope posts.

 ### Version 1.31

 * Added ability to insert excerpt under video and audio templates for isotope shortcode.